 In her previous role she was Director of Legal Services at ASADA, where she played a key role in the implementation of the 2015 amendments to the WADA Code into the Australian anti-doping framework.
 She has published various articles, mainly on the topic of anti-doping, and has served various Ministerial working groups and advisory panels.

-Bronwyn sits on the board of the Canberra Raiders NRL Club, Canberra Girls Grammar School, and is a member of the Overseas Aid Gift Deduction Scheme Public Fund Committee for obstetric charity Send Hope Not Flowers.
+Bronwyn sits on the board of the Canberra Raiders NRL Club and is a member of the Overseas Aid Gift Deduction Scheme Public Fund Committee for obstetric charity Send Hope Not Flowers.
 She is also an Audit Committee member for DFAT portfolio agency the Australian Centre for International Agricultural Research.
 She loves attending local sporting events with her two young daughters, and has represented Australia in both the sports of skeleton and bobsleigh.

 Professor Nicholas Glasgow